kakudiego/C-9-Node.js_Professional-README-Generator/README.md

   ## Installation

-  Packages required to run this program are: run index
+  Packages required to run this program are: Ensure that your application includes the require dependacies, by typing the commnd in your integrated terminal "npm install inquirer".

   ## Usage
-  Examples of how to use this program: create readme
+  Examples of how to use this program: none

   ## License
   MIT

   ## Contributors
-  me
+  none

   ## Tests
-  To test, run the following command: test
+  To test, run the following command: Run “node [fileName].js”

   ## Contact